Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 Analyzing your sales funnel can help you figure out what works and what doesn’t for your business.

-You will be able to identify the gaps in the various stages of your sales funnel.
+Once you know how to build a sales funnel from scratch, you will be able to identify the gaps in the various stages involved.
 These are the points where your leads drop out and do not convert to customers.

 Analyzing your sales funnel can also help you identify what your prospects are thinking and doing at each stage.
 Having that information helps you streamline your sales and marketing efforts for better results.